 Since January, I have learned a lot.
 I’ve learned that there are people who will and won’t accept you.
 But I’ve also learned that being a vegan is about much more than saving animals.
 It’s about being respectful to ALL life forms and giving care and protection back to the Earth.

 So to answer the question, I decided to go vegan for a lot of reasons.
-And if I ‘d have to narrow it down to less than ten words, I’d say that: I went vegan to protect all walks of life.
+And if I had to narrow it down to less than ten words, I’d say that: I went vegan to protect all walks of life.

 If you have any vegan related questions, be sure to comment them!
 I’ll be doing a Q&A next Friday to answer all of them.
 You can also message me privately via the Contact.
 I check my emails multiple times daily and am sure to respond very quickly!
 Click here to take you to my facebook page, where you can leave questions specifically for the Q&A.